Did you hear the news? Plastic sucks.

 Get there, but don’t stop looking for alternatives to the wasteful products we have all around us!

-(You can read this post for more ideas on good zero waste products to start with)
+(You can read my post for more ideas on good zero waste products to start with)

 If you want to go one step further, read on!